vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Monday 2025-02-17, I skipped jogging to make time for personal chores and shift to an earlier sleep cycle.
 I anyway didn't have to do strength exercises on this day.

+## 2025-02-19: at-home jogging due to wet sidewalks from rain a few hours prior

+On Wednesday 2025-02-19, I did at-home jogging as the sidewalks were wet from rain a few hours prior.